 We are pleased that you are a student of Perry-Lecompton High School!
 It is our hope that you will have a positive and productive school year.
 Please take time to read this handbook, as it contains important information for you and your parents.
 The policies and procedures outlined are to assist you in knowing your responsibilities, privileges, and freedoms.
-You should become familiar with this information.
+Become familiar with this information.
 It will help to guide you to a successful year at Perry-Lecompton High School.

-PERRY-LECOMPTON USD 343 MISSION
+Perry-Lecompton USD 343 Mission